 Depending on what’s happening, either you or your friend or family member who is blind/low vision can access different types of financial support.

-You can find out about some of the funds the Blind & Low Vision NZ administers to support our clients by visiting our Financial Assistance page.
+You can find out about some of the funds Blind Low Vision NZ administers, to support our clients by visiting our Financial Assistance page.